What is Skin?

 two black - one young and the other old- women sitting next to each other

-The different layers of your skin affect your appearance in different ways.
+The different layers of your skin affect your appearance in various ways.

 Any skincare product must be applied with responsibility paying attention first to your health and only then taking into consideration cosmetic value.